anno73/IoT-Universal-Socket-Strip/software/relay/README.md

 #### Switch the package

 I have encountered some issues with the Digistump avr package.
 There is missing EEPROM.h library.
 To resolve this I copied the original library from the arduino avr package to .platformio/packages/framework-avr-digistump/libraries package.
 There is also a lot of unnecessary noise during compilation because of moved header file locations, redefinition of #define BIN and other stuff.
+In addition EEPROMWearLevel library did not compile.
+This was the final reason for me to try a different core package.
-In the end I overwrote core and variant to tiny and tinyx5 as it is used by the generic ATTiny85 definitions.
+In the end I overwrote core and variant from [Digispark USB](https://docs.platformio.org/en/latest/boards/atmelavr/digispark-tiny.html#board-atmelavr-digispark-tiny) package to tiny and tinyx5 as it is used by the [generic ATTiny85](https://docs.platformio.org/en/latest/boards/atmelavr/attiny85.html#board-atmelavr-attiny85) definitions (see [attiny85.json](https://github.com/platformio/platform-atmelavr/blob/master/boards/attiny85.json)).
 Keeping the rest as it is, allowed me to program regularly via USB.
+See [platformio.ini](platformio.ini).

 #### Include (missing) libs as submodules